Table of Contents:

 Step 2: Organize Training

-With your documentation in place, you need to organize training sessions with managerial staff to explain how to follow the continuous performance management process.
-By getting management on board early, you’ll be able to collect feedback from the people who work directly with employees, helping you to optimize this process and make it more effective for everyone involved.
+Once your documentation is ready, organize training sessions for your managerial staff.
+These sessions should explain how to implement the continuous performance management process.
+Getting the management system involved early allows you to gather feedback from those who work closely with employees.
+This feedback will help you refine the process and make it more effective for everyone involved.

 Step 3: Brief Employees